manoloramos/manoloramos/README.md

 ### Full-Stack Software Engineer 👨🏻‍💻

 I've been involved in the world of software engineering for the past 8 years, doing everything from developing corporate software to working as a freelance web developer.
-My main focus right now is centered on strengthening my Front-End skills while also starting my journey in the world of 2D & 3D game development.
+My main focus right now is centered on strengthening my Front-End skills while also starting my journey in the world of 2D and 3D game development.

 Here are a few things to know about me: